pooja-bhavani/About-DevOps/README.md

 # Introduction to DevOps
-DevOps combines software development (Dev) and IT operations (Ops) with the goal of shortening the systems devlopment life cycle and delivering high-quality software continuously.
+DevOps combines software development (Dev) and IT operations (Ops) with the goal of shortening the systems devlopment lifecycle and delivering high-quality software continuously.

 The key concepts of DevOps: